fractureinc/claude-code-github-action/README.md

 ### Suggest Mode (`mode: 'suggest'`)

+Creates suggested changes in a PR comment that outline potential code improvements.

+### Suggest Review Mode (`mode: 'suggest-review'`)

-Creates GitHub-compatible suggested changes that can be applied with one click directly from the PR interface.
+Creates true GitHub-compatible suggestions that can be applied with one click directly from the code review interface.
+These are attached to specific lines of code.

 ### Direct Mode (`mode: 'direct'`)